-I want to be involved in a clinical trial.
-If I register, is this guaranteed?
+I want my child to be involved in a clinical trial - is this guaranteed if we register?

-Although one of the main aims of the registry is to make it easier for patients to be informed about clinical trials, there is no guarantee that registering your details will mean you will be able to take part in a clinical trial.
+Although one of the main aims of the registry is to make it easier for patients to be informed about clinical trials, there is no guarantee that registering your child's details will mean they will be able to take part in a clinical trial.
 The registry does not run or recruit directly to clinical trials.
-We will circulate information about relevant clinical trials that we think you might meet the eligibility criteria for if they are recruiting in the UK, but these will always be subject to additional eligibility and screening criteria by trial site teams.
+We will circulate information about relevant clinical trials that we think patients might meet the eligibility criteria for if they are recruiting in the UK, but these will always be subject to additional eligibility and screening criteria by trial site teams.

-I'm not interested in getting involved in clinical trials, so why should I register?
+I'm not interested in my child getting involved in clinical trials, so why should I register them?

-The registry is not only for recruiting to trials, but also for collecting important information like patient numbers which helps build an understanding of how many people in the UK live with FSHD.
+The registry is not only for recruiting to trials, but also for collecting vital information like patient numbers which helps build an understanding of how many people in the UK live with FSHD.
 This can help to improve clinical treatment for patients.
-By registering you are ensuring you are counted, this helps us to demonstrate to big research companies (for example) that the UK FSHD community is worth investing time into.
+By registering you are ensuring your child is counted, this helps us to demonstrate to big research companies (for example) that the UK FSHD community is worth investing time into.

-How will my information be kept confidential and protected?
+How will my child's information be kept confidential and protected?

-All information we receive from you will be treated confidentially and stored on a secure computer server located in the UK, specified on the registry website.
-Details of your specific diagnosis as well as personal information (name, age, address, gender, etc.) will be stored on the database.
+All information we receive about your child will be treated confidentially and stored on a secure computer server located in the UK, specified on the registry website.
+Details of your child's specific diagnosis as well as personal information (name, age, address, gender, etc.) will be stored on the database.
 This information is required to help show how the condition affects people in a particular way, to improve understanding that can then be passed into clinical care.
-It also enables us to match you with eligibility criteria for clinical trials, and for other research purposes.
+It also enables us to match your child with eligibility criteria for clinical trials, and for other research purposes.
 Only members of Dr Marini Bettolo's team with specific permission will be allowed to look at this information.
 If we publish any research or other documents based on information from the database, this will not identify you by name.